-A remote wipe may delete data in selected folders, repeatedly overwrite stored data to prevent forensic recovery, return the device to factory settings or remove all programming on the device, essentially turning it into a brick, meaning that it is no longer of any use to anyone.
+A remote wipe may delete data in selected folders, repeatedly overwrite stored data to prevent recovery using a forensic image, return the device to factory settings or remove all programming on the device, essentially turning it into a brick, meaning that it is no longer of any use to anyone.

 For a remote wipe to work, a device needs to be powered on and be connected to a network so it can receive the communication from the software commanding it to be wiped.
 A user attempting to remotely wipe their missing device can run into problems if the device is rebooted during the process, if the device is on airplane mode, or if connectivity to the device is somehow otherwise impeded.

 Remote wipe can be used in both enterprise devices that contain company data and personal devices that hold personal data.
 Ideal software and methods of remote wipe may vary depending on whether the device is for personal or enterprise use.

 Who offers remote wipe?

 In the enterprise, remote wipe capabilities are available natively on most smartphones and tablets through Exchange ActiveSync, which synchronizes access to email, calendar, contacts and tasks from the organization's Microsoft Exchange server.
 Other enterprise-centric MDM software -- also known as enterprise mobility management software (EMM) -- that offer remote wipe include the following:

 - Google Apps Premier Edition is primarily used in enterprises and schools, this MDM offers a feature enabling IT administrators within these organizations to remotely wipe devices.